in28minutes/java-cheat-sheet/README.md

 THIRD RUN    : 0 3 6 9 12 15 18 18
 ```
 #### Program Output Discussion
 What we see is that different runs have different results.
-ThatÕs expected with threads.
+That's expected with threads.
 What is not expected is to see numbers like 1, 9, 15 and 3 in the output.
 We are expecting to see multiples of 6 in the output(as in the earlier serial run) but we see numbers which are not multiples of 6.
 Why is this happening?
 This is a result of having two threads run in parallel without synchronization.
 Consider the code in the setAndGetSum method.
 ```
 int setandGetSum(int a1, int a2, int a3) {